tc39/ecmascript_simd/README.md

 `float32x4` 128-bits divided into 4 lanes storing single precision floating point values.

-`uint32x4` 128-bits divided into 4 lanes storing 32-bit unsigned integer values.

 `Float32x4Array` A [typed array](http://www.khronos.org/registry/typedarray/specs/latest/)
 holding float32x4 as packed binary data.
+Arrays of this type can be aliased using other typed arrays and individual bytes can be manipulated using a DataView.

+`int32x4` 128-bits divided into 4 lanes storing 32-bit signed integer values.

+`Int32x4Array` A [typed array](http://www.khronos.org/registry/typedarray/specs/latest/)
+holding int32x4 as packed binary data.
 Arrays of this type can be aliased using other typed arrays and individual bytes can be manipulated using a DataView.

 ## float32x4